JayJayArr/genetec-ident-remover/README.md

 # genetec-ident-remover

 Removes all inactive Identities which have not been modified within the last 90 days from a Genetec ClearID instance.
+This has been tested against the ClearID-API identity enpoints v4.

 ## Prerequisites: